-The Board thanked Mr. Woodman for the report.
-Chairman Miller clarified that direction for staff is for the Report has been received by the Board and staff will return to the Board for formal action in 2017.
+Chairman Miller noted that the Report has been received by the Board and that staff will return to the Board for formal action in 2017.

-\CLOSED SESSION:
+CLOSED SESSION:

 SR 16-0916

 Pursuant to Government Code Section 54956.9(d)(4), County Counsel is requesting a closed session to determine whether litigation should be initiated by the County in one matter.